LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GenerateSott-get-">Generate SOTT (GET)</h4>
  This API allows you to generate SOTT with a given expiration time.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/session/generate-sott-token)

 ```java